Dieterbe/dieterblog/content/posts/fair-source-the-next-best-model-for-commercial-open-source.md

 (Personally, I find discussions around whether this is "fair" not very useful.
 Businesses will act in their best interest, you can't change the rules of the game, you only have control over how you play the game, i.o.w. your own licensing and strategy)

-Here, we'll just refer use the same terminology that the FSL does, the "harmful free-rider" problem
+Here, we'll just use the same terminology that the FSL does, the "harmful free-rider" problem

-However, the statement above is *factually incorrect*.
+However, the statement above is **incorrect**.
 Something like this would be more correct:

 > In plain language, you can do anything with FSL software except offer a similar paid service based on the software when it's less than 2 years old.